DEMONSTRATIONS, CLASS ACTIVITIES, IDEAS

 These are described fully under assignments.

-a range of families respond to humor, holidays, relatives, and a host of
+of families respond to humor, holidays, relatives, and a host of other family

 This is a card game where no one knows the rules.
 You can easily use